Psychotherapy of Observation as Experience

 Observing the mind’s choices is a way to connect to one’s experience, which is familiar to us from many healing traditions.
 With the help of self-paced, somewhat autobiographical, but primarily somato-poetic listening work, you gradually become familiar with your conditioned responses and automatic behavior.
 It is not essential how to listen as long as there is an ever-growing attention to the process by which you hear.
 Such attention is not an attitude we are taught in our formative years.
-It is an ability we carve out of our reality through the toil of understanding.
+It is an ability we co-create and nurture when our motivation grows beyond the allotted space and time.

-My primary focus is somatic and transpersonal psychotherapy of self-observation.
+My primary focus is somatic and transpersonal psychotherapy of experience-observation and experience of observation.

 Somatic—because I work with the body through psychosomatic attunement and manual touch (yes, even over Zoom!).